Mature Masculine

 Passive Shadow: The Hermit

-On the other side, the Lover gets overwhelmed or scared of feeling and connection—and retreats.
+On the other side, the Lover gets overwhelmed and retreats.
+This is false sobriety.
 The Hermit shuts down to avoid being hurt, closing the door on experience.
+It may look stable, but it's built on fear, not clarity.
+He mistakes isolation for peace.

 Near Enemies: False Versions